ferrocene/ferrocene/ferrocene/doc/core-certification/src/norm-mapping.rst

 7.4.6
 ~~~~~

-All upstream Rust code is reviewed by a documented team of appointed Rust experts, and heavily tested, before being merged into libcore.
+All upstream Rust code is reviewed by a documented team of appointed Rust experts, and heavily tested, before being merged.
 Changes are reviewed by an expert who was not involved in the change.
 Test results and review evidence are public.
 Ferrous Systems tests that code for correctness on all qualified targets.

 7.4.7-8
 ~~~~~

-.. include:: ./partials/libcore-testing.rst
+.. include:: ./partials/core-testing.rst

 7.5
 ~~~

-.. include:: ./partials/libcore-testing.rst
+.. include:: ./partials/core-testing.rst

 7.6
 ~~~